The passport was launched in collaboration with, BBC Studios, ITV Studios and Sky, and was developed in consultation with Pact.

 How it works for employers

-- Production teams or HR teams will be able to manage and track their crew’s completion of the training using a bespoke ScreenSkills tracking tool
+- Production teams or HR teams can manage and track their crew’s completion of the training using the bespoke ScreenSkills learner management system

-- Full training will be given on how to use the tool
+- Full training will be given on how to use the system

 - If crew have already completed the passport e-learning modules they can demonstrate this quickly and simply

-- Crew might also be required to complete additional training determined by the broadcaster, studio or production
+- Crew can also be required to complete additional training determined by the broadcaster, studio or production

 As ScreenSkills account holders, people will be reminded when they need to update their training.
 They will also receive recommendations for further training that could be beneficial for their career development.